Shopping Italian

 The best thing you can do is to take a rounded wooden stick (or a meat pounder) and to beat it hard, for about 10 minutes, on its the head (the area around the eyes) and on the tentacles all their way long.
 This operation will stretch the fibres and make the meat tender.
 When you beat the octopus, be reasonably hard, otherwise you get a mashed octopus!
 It is preferable to beat the octopus after having cleaned it.

-There are other two ways to tenderise the octopus meat:
+There are other two ways to tenderise an octopus:

 Cleaning the octopus: